department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 ### Task 4: [Answer questions in app]
 How would you use this?
 Please talk me through what you would do, but not click anywhere yet.

--*(when click on an entry field and then see different info)* This prototype isn't interactive enough to let you enter your information, but it will jump to a new screen with some information already filled out.
+- *(when click on an entry field and then see different info)* This prototype isn't interactive enough to let you enter your information, but it will jump to a new screen with some information already filled out.
 I'd like to you tell me what you would enter for yourself or what questions you have about it.

--*(RECORD all comments and anything confusing re the interactions on each screen of the prototype:)*
+- *(RECORD all comments and anything confusing re the interactions on each screen of the prototype:)*
   - *Zip code--*
   - *Dependents--*
   - *VA Aid and Attendance*